 9. Colorado State University

 Colorado State University is a public university in Fort Collins offering more than 40 online degree programs, including bachelor’s degrees in economics, anthropology, and human development, and master’s degrees in engineering, computer science, education, and business.
 CSU’s online M.B.A. program is ranked number 19 worldwide, according to the Financial Times.
-As of Spring 2018, tuition for undergraduate degree programs is $462 per credit, not including fees.
+As of Spring 2018, tuition for undergraduate degree programs was $462 per credit, not including fees.
 Tuition for online master’s degrees varies by program.
 A variety of financial aid options are available to online students, including scholarships, fellowships, federal financial aid, military discounts, and veteran’s benefits.
 Additional student services include academic advising, tutoring, technical support, and career services.
 84% of CSU graduates secure employment or continuing education within six months of graduation.

 - Location: Fort Collins, CO